18 Best Waterfalls in Connecticut

 12. Aspetuck Falls, Washington

 The only thing that could make an already quaint town more charming is a waterfall.
 No wonder the small village of New Preston is so irresistible.
 Located in the northwestern edge of the town of Washington, this adorable hamlet boasts one of the state's most delightful falls.
-It's also home to a few eclectic boutique shops and small but tasty eateries.
+It's also home to a few eclectic boutique shops, as well as small and tasty eateries.

 Plunging 20 feet through the village center, Aspetuck Falls gently crash their way towards the Aspetuck River and push through a dramatic, darkened gorge below.
 Along the river's rocky banks lie stone ruins, which up the area's enchantment level.